percona/k8sps-docs/docs/router-conf.md

     A ConfigMap is a Kubernetes mechanism to pass or update configuration data inside a containerized application.

     You can create a ConfigMap from a file using the `kubectl create configmap` command.
-For more information about ConfigMap usage, see [Configure a Pod to use a ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#create-a-configmap).
+For more information about ConfigMap usage, see [Configure a Pod to use a ConfigMap :octicons-link-external-16:](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#create-a-configmap).

     To pass the new verbosity level of MySQL Router to the Operator using the ConfigMap, do the following: